-■ There is still a high degree of uncertainty about future levels of funding for local government.
+There is still a high degree of uncertainty about future levels of funding for local government, the impact of the 100% Business Rate Retention scheme is unknown and also the impact of the decision to leave the European Union remains unclear.
 However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision.